 Initiation

 The initiation phase consists of the following activities.
-Except for the first (identifying the need) most of the other activities can be carried on in parallel; for example, recruitment of a Project Team should be an ongoing task commencing at the latest after determination if an existing specification can be extended.
+Except for the first (identifying the need) most of the other activities can be done in parallel.

-Identify a need that can be filled by a data product – this will normally be the result of external circumstances such as definition of a service portfolio, application-driven demand for new kinds of information, new legal requirements for shipping, IMO decisions, etc.
+Identify a need that a data product will fill – this will normally be the result of external circumstances such as definition of a service portfolio, application-driven demand for new kinds of information, new legal requirements for shipping, IMO decisions, etc.

 Define the scope of the product – the subject area, the kind of information it is expected to contain; and equally important, what information it will not contain.